So what do you do when your dog keeps sneezing repeatedly? We all, dog and humans alike love one good sneeze… it's instant relief.

 Infection is usually treated with antibiotics; even viral infections (that do not respond to antibiotics) can increase the susceptibility of your pet to bacteria, so it’s not uncommon to have a mixed infection that will respond to antibiotics.

 The treatment regime for parasites is relatively straightforward, but a foreign body can be tricky to treat.
-Nasal growths will need to be analysed to figure out how to deal with them.
+Nasal growths will need to be analyzed to figure out how to deal with them.

 Irrespective, you will need to closely follow your veterinarian’s recommendations.